yashwinkumar/simple-rag/README.md

 ## Overview

 This project demonstrates a basic RAG system.
 It retrieves relevant information from a ChromaDB vector database based on a user's question and then uses the Gemini API to generate an answer based on the retrieved context.
+I have created this as the existing gems are failing for me so I thought to build the APIs I need on my own.

 ## Features